- Case Western Reserve University School of Law, J.D., 1992, summa cum laude, Order of the Coif

 - Defeating a motion for a temporary restraining order in a trademark dispute in federal court leading to settlement

 Lisa is a member of the Ohio State Bar Association, the Ohio Women's Bar Association and the Cuyahoga Metropolitan Bar Association.
 In 2017, Lisa was selected to join the Estate Planning, Trust and Probate Law Section council of the OSBA.

 Lisa regularly speaks and writes on her experience in several areas including trust and estate disputes, consumer finance, statewide regulation of oil and gas activity, depositions, trial practice and professionalism.
 A full list of her prior speaking engagements and articles she’s written can be found under “Events” and “Insights.”

 Lisa is AV Preeminent® Peer Review Rated™ by Martindale-Hubbell.

 Lisa received her J.D. summa cum laude from Case Western Reserve University School of Law where she was a member of the Order of the Coif and the executive notes editor of the Case Western Reserve Law Review.
 She received her B.S. from Cornell University.

 Professional and Community Activities

-- Cornell Alumni Admissions Ambassador Network, Member, 2011-present
+- Cornell Alumni Admissions Ambassador Network, Member, 2011 to present

-- Center for Families and Children, Board of Directors, 2008-present; Chair, Program and Operations Committee, 2013-Present
+- Center for Families and Children, Board of Directors, 2008 to present; Chair, Program and Operations Committee, 2013 to present

 - Ohio Women’s Bar Association, Eighth District Trustee, 1999 to 2002; Program and Projects Committee Co-Chair, 2003-2004; Recipient of the OWBA's President's Choice Award 2002